keboola/developers-docs/extend/docker/quick-start.md

 {: .image-popup}
 ![Configuration Screenshot](/extend/docker/configuration-sample.png)

-Alternatively - to quickly get the picture, you can download a [random sample data folder](/extend/docker/data.zip), which can be used together with the above [sample application](https://github.com/keboola/docs-docker-example-basic).
+Alternatively -- to quickly get the picture, you can download a [random sample data folder](/extend/docker/data.zip), which can be used together with the above [sample application](https://github.com/keboola/docs-docker-example-basic).

-## Step 5 - Running the application with sample data
+## Step 5 -- Running the application with sample data
 Once you have prepared the data folder with sample data and configuration, you can inject it into the Docker image.
-Apart from the options shown in the example, there are plenty of [other options](/extend/common-interface/config-file/)
+In addition to the options shown in the example, there are many [other options](/extend/common-interface/config-file/)

 When you run an image, a *container* is created in which the application is running isolated.
 Use the following command to run the image: